NelzkieCoder/android-guidelines/project_and_code_guidelines.md

 There is no single correct solution for this but using a __logical__ and __consistent__ order will improve code learnability and readability.
 It is recommendable to use the following order:

 1. Constants
-2. Fields
+2. Static methods
-3. Constructors
+3. Fields
-4. Override methods and callbacks (public or private)
+4. Constructors
-5. Public methods
+5. Overriden methods, Activity and Fragment lifecycle methods, and callbacks
-6. Private methods
+6. Methods
 7. Inner classes or interfaces

 Example: